Pierre-Lannoy/wp-sessions/readme.txt

 For a full list of items, characteristics and supported devices, please see the 'devices' tab in the plugin settings.

-**Device Detector** supports multisite report delegation and per site configuration (see FAQ).
+**Sessions** supports multisite report delegation and per site configuration (see FAQ).

-Based on the amazing [Matomo](https://github.com/matomo-org/matomo) UDD, Device Detector is a free and open source plugin for WordPress.
+Based on the amazing [Matomo](https://github.com/matomo-org/matomo) UDD, Sessions is a free and open source plugin for WordPress.
 It integrates many other free and open source works (as-is or modified).
 Please, see 'about' tab in the plugin settings to see the details.

 = Developers =

-If you're a plugins / themes developer and want to take advantage of the detection features of Device Detector, visit the [GitHub repository](https://github.com/Pierre-Lannoy/wp-sessions) of the plugin to learn how to use it.
+If you're a plugins / themes developer and want to take advantage of the detection features of Sessions, visit the [GitHub repository](https://github.com/Pierre-Lannoy/wp-sessions) of the plugin to learn how to use it.

 = Support =